lip6/coriolis/documentation/PythonTutorial/Netlist.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 An Instance_ as one Plug_ for each external net of the *master cell*.
-The plug allows to create a **logical** connexion bewteen a Net_ of
+The plug allows to create a **logical** connection bewteen a Net_ of
 ``fulladder`` and a net from an Instance_ *master cell*.

-A plug is somewhat equivalent to an *instance terminal* in others
+A plug is somewhat equivalent to an *instance terminal* in other
 well known databases.

 Therefore, a plug is related to two nets: